ananthanrj/C-programs/README.md

 > **Cycle 1 comprises of very basic C programs like Converting temperature from °C to °F , Printing the largest of the three numbers etc.**

+> The detailed documentation of the programs can be found [here](https://drive.google.com/file/d/1QWx3FBQ6pqN0MDgWyG5_AXMxRJAKcv1b/view?usp=sharing).

 ## Cycle 2

 > **This Cycle comprises of 6 programs.
 Control flow statements & Arithmetic operations are being used in these programs.**